TONY-H83/Election_Analysis/README.md

 ## Analysis

-In order to accomlish the requirements I first had to come up with a list of tasks I would need to perform to acheive the desired results.
+In order to accomplish the requirements I first had to come up with a list of tasks I would need to perform to achieve the desired results.

-1. The first important step was to load the raw election data data from a CSV file.
+1. The first important step was to load the raw election data from a CSV file.
 Below is a the code I used to accomplish this:

  ![](https://github.com/TONY-H83/Election_Analysis/blob/main/Resources/import%20csv.png)